Why This Matters

 Mesoamerican Writing Systems (Maya and Aztec)

-• Maya hieroglyphs emerged around 300 BCE—a sophisticated system combining logographic and syllabic elements for recording history, astronomy, and ritual
+- Maya hieroglyphs emerged around 300 BCE (with possible precursors even earlier).
+This was a sophisticated system combining logographic and syllabic elements capable of recording full spoken language, including history, astronomy, mythology, and ritual calendars.

-• Aztec pictographic writing used primarily for codices and tribute lists—less phonetically complex than Maya but highly effective for administrative purposes
+- Aztec pictographic writing was used primarily for codices (folding screen-books) and tribute lists.
+It was less phonetically complex than Maya script but highly effective for administrative purposes, recording which conquered cities owed what goods to the Aztec capital.

-Compare: Maya vs. Aztec Writing—Maya script was fully developed with phonetic elements (we can read it), while Aztec writing remained primarily pictographic.
-This difference reflects the Maya's longer history of urbanization and the Aztecs' relatively recent imperial expansion.
+Compare: Maya vs. Aztec Writing: Maya script was fully developed with phonetic elements (modern scholars can read it), while Aztec writing remained primarily pictographic.
+This difference reflects the Maya's longer history of urbanization and literacy development compared to the Aztecs' relatively recent and rapid imperial expansion.

 Quick Reference Table